hyperledger/identus-edge-agent-sdk-swift/AtalaPrismSDK/Mercury/Sources/Mercury.docc/Mercury.md

 # ``Mercury``

-Mercury is a powerful and flexible library for working with decentralized identifiers and secure communications protocols.
-Whether you are a developer looking to build a secure and private messaging app, or you are building a more complex decentralized system that requires trusted peer-to-peer connections, Mercury provides the tools and features you need to establish, manage, and secure your communications with ease.
+Mercury is a powerful and flexible library for working with decentralized identifiers and secure communications protocols. (would mercury implemented oidc as well or is it just a didcomm wrapper? if the so I think you should clearly mention didcommv2 in the first sentence) Whether you are a developer looking to build a secure and private messaging app, or you are building a more complex decentralized system that requires trusted peer-to-peer connections, Mercury provides the tools and features you need to establish, manage, and secure your communications with ease.

 ## A Secure Communications Protocol SDK for DIDs